TLE47/SmartWateringPlant/README.md

 How to use:

 1. Connect all the components like the image
 2. Connect the Arduino through USB port
+3. In board manager (left-menu), include the libraries in Adafruit_GFX, Adafruit_SSD1306, DHT, pitches.
-3. Paste the source code into Arduino IDE
+3. Paste the source code (WateringControl.cpp) into Arduino IDE
 4. Verify and Upload the code